morrownr/USB-WiFi/README.md

 Review by soyersoyer - The COMFAST CF-WU782AC works well with my RasPi4b (and hostapd).
 I had to use the disable_usb_sg=1 parameter.
 I like this setup because it can route near gigabit speeds.
 My mobile devices have 300-500mbit/s download speed too, it has guest wifi, and I can easily switch to a newer wifi adapter later.
 The rpi runs kodi, a shairport server and a bluetooth sound receiver server too.
 I bought the wifi adapter from AliExpress.

 Additional information about the COMFAST CF-WU782AC - it is a multi-state adapter so it does require usb-modeswitch.
 2021-04-04 - The Raspberry Pi OS, Kali and the current stable version of Debian, as of this date, need a couple of files edited in order for this adapter to work automatically.
-For more information, see the following section below - `How to Modeswitch`.
+For more information, see [How to Modeswitch](https://github.com/morrownr/USB-WiFi/blob/main/How_to_Modeswitch.md).
 To clarify: Most Linux users will never know that this adapter is multi-state because the usb-modeswitch utility is installed and active on almost all modern Linux distros so the above adapter will "just work."
 The only modern Linux distros that I am aware of that have this problem with this spectifc adapter are the Raspberry Pi OS, Kali and Debian stable and that is due to some parts of the OS being somewhat dated at this point.
 As the OS is updated this problem will go away.

 --- Links to additional adapters that are based on the mt7612u or mt7612un chipsets ---